Home Storegate CLI Storegate CLI (sgcli) User Guide

 sgcli get [REMOTE_PATH] [LOCAL_PATH]

-# Download a report into the current local directory (.)
+# Download a file to the current directory

 sgcli get /Documents/report.pdf .